m-daniela/chat-app/Notes/Final/thesis4.md

 The novel techniques developed to protect the privacy and anonimity of the users and provide more efficient algorithms were also in the spotlight.
 These include the Double Ratchet algorithm, on which the MLS protocol proposals are based, X3DH protocol, joined signature and encryption, Sealed sender and verification levels instead of requiring personal information.

 Therefore, we can conclude that end-to-end encryption is a growing field, as more research is done, analyses are being conducted and many companies move towards including and improving such features in their messaging applications.
 Hence the evolution of this domain can be tied to both the past experiences and future innovations, and must also pay attention to common mistakes, in order to offer better products.

+## Future work

+The application can be improved upon and some of these would be to scale it to a bigger user base and to make it accessible from outside the local network by deploying the Docker image.
+Also, the frontend could be intercheanged with a mobile application created with React Native, which can be linked in a similar manner to the database and the server.

+As new features, the application could support voice and video calls and a more customizable user interface and user profile - profile pictures, password change, username.

 # References